mbarbosa30/x4llet/replit.md

 - ATOKEN_ABI includes `scaledBalanceOf` method for precise principal tracking
 - No mid-week transfers; all calculations are from live on-chain balances at draw time
 - Celo aUSDC address: 0xFF8309b9e99bfd2D4021bc71a362aBD93dBd4785 (from shared/networks.ts)
-- **Sponsored Pool**: Donations increase prize pool but do NOT add tickets.
-Stored separately in `sponsoredPool` column.
+- **Sponsored Pool**: On-chain aUSDC balance of the facilitator wallet.
+Anyone can sponsor by sending aUSDC directly to the facilitator address on Celo.
+Sponsors' aUSDC earns yield too.
+No tickets are issued for sponsor deposits - they're purely donations to the prize pool.
-- **UI Display**: Prize pool shows estimated value at week end (APY projection) with current collected amount shown below
+- **UI Display**: Prize pool shows the current total value (sponsor deposits + participant yields) with real-time growth animation at the current APY rate

 **Facilitator Authorization Flow**:
 - Users must authorize the facilitator to collect their weekly yield before participating in draws